 The Trustee intends to achieve its carbon emission targets through active engagement with investment managers to promote carbon reduction across all business sectors it invests in.
-It intends to prioritise the spirit of carbon reduction over the achievement of targets, as demonstrated by the transfer of the regional equity funds to the MSCI ACWI Adaptive Capped ESG Index Fund.
-This fund was chosen as, in addition to certain ESG exclusions, it excludes companies which derive ten percent or more of their revenues from certain thermal coal related activities.
+It intends to prioritise the spirit of carbon reduction over the achievement of targets.